jawardell/red_black_tree/README.md

 We implemented a who called system and managed a school database.
 Red Black trees and other data structures were used in these two object oriented systems:

-1. A flat-file database of school members was organized and accessed using a Red Black Tree and a Hash Map.
+1. A flat-file database of school members was organized and accessed using a Red Black Tree and a Tree Map.

 2. A flat-file of phone number listings was stored and searched over using a red black tree.